 Look for the laws regarding “interference with child custody” in your family code and in your criminal code.
 Your family court enforces the civil family code sections and your local law officials enforce the criminal codes.

-TRUST IN COURT ORDERS
+Enforcing Court Orders Increases TRUST IN COURT ORDERS

 If a parent and child cannot trust that their orders will be upheld and enforced, what happens?
 Well word will get out that court orders are useless, children will have no protection from parental disagreements and their relationship with the other parent will not be protected.

 When people lose trust in the courts they stop using them.
 When people stop using the court this can lead to some very bad decisions and unpredictable results.
-This can be very bad for society as a whole.
+This is very bad for society as a whole.
 Parents and children need to be able to depend on consistent and predictable results.

 WHY IS ENFORCEMENT IMPORTANT?